5 Fun Things to Do in Fort Ross, California

 Green sloping rows of vines

-Fort Ross Vineyard, Winery & Tasting Room
+Fort Ross Vineyard, Winery & Tasting Room, Jenner, California

-Look Out for Whales
+4. Watch for Whales

 People look through binoculars out on the Sonoma Coast